 The Finnish Amateur Radio League SRAL

 The Finnish Amateur Radio League SRAL, founded in 1921, is the national central organization of Finnish radio amateurs, and encourages and supports amateur radio activity in Finland.
 Anyone interested is welcome to join the ranks of our ca. 3500 members, no amateur radio license is needed.
-Ask more from the SRAL Office!
+Ask more from the SRAL office (see contact details below)!

 The tasks of the league, among others: